toddmaustin/bringup-bench/README.md

 - **rabinkarp-search** - Implements the very efficient Rabin-Karp data-oblivious string search algorithm.
 This search algorithm is O(N) in the length of the string searched.

+- **regex-parser** - A regular-expression parser running a battery of tests.

 - **rho-factor** - A Pollard's Rho integer factorization algorithm.

+- **rle-compress** - A run-length-encoding (RLE) compressor, with multiple tests.

 - **shortest-path** - Solves the all-pairs shortest path problem using the Floyd-Warshall algorithm.

 - **sieve** - Computes the prime values within a specified range, using the Sieve of Eratosthenes algorithmm

+- **simple-grep** - A simplified implementation of the Unix grep command.

 - **skeleton** - A minimal program, for use a starting point for new application ports and developments.

 - **spelt2num** - A spelled-out number to binary number converter.

+- **spirograph** - A spirograph simulation that produces a sequence of resulting data points.

 - **strange** - A strange C program that acts strangely in an expected manner.

+- **tiny-NN** - A deep neural net (DNN) implementation, with training and inference tests.

 - **topo-sort** - Tolologically sorts a graph and prints the result in breadth-first order.

 - **totient** - Calculates the Euler totient function phi.

+- **vectors-3d** - A 3D vector library running a battery of tests.

 - **weekday** - Given a year, month, and day, deterime the day of the week for the specified date.